todogroup/governance/structure/ambassadors/ambassador-manual.md

 ## How to Submit a Contribution

-Ambassadors submit through the private TODO Ambassadors submissions repository (`todogroup/ambassadors`) using GitHub issues
+Ambassadors submit through the TODO Governance repository (`todogroup/governance`) using the GitHub issues [ambassador submission template](https://github.com/todogroup/governance/issues)

 **Step 1: Open a submission issue.** Use the Ambassador Contribution Submission template

 **Step 2: Fill in the few required fields.**

-- Your GitHub handle
-- The contribution URL (see below)
-- The related TODO initiative(s) or working group(s)

 **Step 3: Submit.**